petroslamb/flask-ml-server/README.md

 #### Limitations

-Some things are not perfect:
+Things are far from perfect:

 - Due to time constraint, the model only supports the `bow-spanish` model.
 - No support for a production WSGI server, due to time constraint.